HeliosInteractive/ofxFISH/README.md

 http://opensource.org/licenses/MIT

+The clone_addons.sh script should = get the addons you need.

 External Addons :

-ofxJSON

-ofxSimpleTimer
+ofxJSON , ofxSimpleTimer

-ofxUI
+BIG SHOUT OUT to :

+Surya Buchwald ( http://mmmlabs.com/ ) for hammering out the JSON upload via all native OF using POCO